SplittyDev/iosh/README.md

 Iosh is modeled after the NodeJS REPL shell.

 ## Features
-- Easy and intuitive to use
+- Easy to use and intuitive
+- Bundled with an amazing standard library
 - On the fly evaluation of expressions and statements
+- Beautifully colored and formatted representations of any type
 - Intelligent line continuation mode for multiline expressions
-- Interpreter for Iodine sources
-- Beautifully colored and formatted representations of any type
+- Builtin interpreter and documentation

 ## Screenshots